dezdevdesign/ematic-task/README.md

 node app.js
 prompt: Do you want to load default json data for the List?
 Y/N:  y Yes
-Succesfully created list with an ID#: 6070a8525d
+Successfully created list with an ID#: 6070a8525d
 prompt: Do you want to load default json data for your Email?
 Y/N:  y Yes
-Succesfully added your email to the list.
+Successfully added your email to the list.
 prompt: Do you want to load default json data for other Emails?
 Y/N:  y Yes
-Succesfully added karen02@gmail.com to the list.
+Successfully added karen02@gmail.com to the list.
-Succesfully added jerome02@gmail.com to the list.
+Successfully added jerome02@gmail.com to the list.
-Succesfully added beverly02@gmail.com to the list.
+Successfully added beverly02@gmail.com to the list.
-Succesfully added ralph02@gmail.com to the list.
+Successfully added ralph02@gmail.com to the list.
-Succesfully added kimberly02@gmail.com to the list.
+Successfully added kimberly02@gmail.com to the list.
-Succesfully created a new segment with an ID#: 1203 with a count of 6 recipient/s
+Successfully created a new segment with an ID#: 1203 with a count of 6 recipient/s
 prompt: Do you want to load default json data for the new Campaign?
 Y/N:  y Yes
-Succesfully created a new campaign with an ID#: 3e740fcedb Succesfully updated campaign contents.
+Successfully created a new campaign with an ID#: 3e740fcedb Successfully updated campaign contents.
 The campaign is ready to be sent. :)
 prompt: Do you want to send Campaign (o_O)?
-Y/N:  y Succesfully sent the campaign to all recipients.
+Y/N:  y Successfully sent the campaign to all recipients.
 ```